7 Food trucks in Kolkata

 Food trucks in Hyderabad

 As the name indicates, this place is for Mexican food lovers.
 You would be astonished to see the quality of Mexican food that you can enjoy in South India.
-This truck is available for business even during day time.
+This truck is available for business even during the daytime.
 Tacos, burritos, and every other Mexican food can be found here.
 This place is for those who are ready to taste so spicy food.
 Home delivery is also available.
-Seating arrangements are not available and thus, only take outs are possible.
+Seating arrangements are not available and thus, only take-outs are possible.

 Timing: 12:30 PM to 11:30 PM